Khaled Bousseliou: USM Alger

 On 20 July 2022, Khaled Bousseliou signed a two-year contract with USM Alger, after terminating his contract with CR Belouizdad amicably.
 After a difficult start where Boualem Charef did not rely on him, and the first match was on 3 December as a substitute, with the advent of Abdelhak Benchikha, Bousseliou regained confidence and in the first match in the group stage of the Confederation Cup against Saint-Éloi Lupopo Bousseliou scored a double.
 In the second leg of the quarter-finals against AS FAR, after entering as a substitute, Bousseliou scored a Chip that contributed the qualification of USM Alger to the semi-finals.
-After relying on him previously as a Joker, Bousseliou participated as a starter in the match against ASEC Mimosas and scored the first goal to qualify for the first continental final in his history.
+After relying on him previously as a substitute, Bousseliou participated as a starter in the match against ASEC Mimosas and scored the first goal to qualify for the first continental final in his history.
 On 3 June 2023, Bousseliou won the first international title by winning the 2022–23 CAF Confederation Cup after defeating Young Africans of Tanzania.
 On 16 August 2023, Khaled Bousseliou renewed his contract for two seasons until 2026 along with nine other players.
 On 15 September 2023, Bousseliou won the CAF Super Cup title after winning against Al Ahly, it is the second African title with USM Alger in three months.

+Al Ta'awon SC

+On 16 February 2026, he joined Libyan club Al Ta'awon SC.

+Olympique Akbou

+On 10 June 2026, he joined Olympique Akbou.